Got a Minute extra for God?

 The flower withers,

-Yet the Word of our Elohim,
+But the Word of our Elohim (God)

 Stands forever!

-Isaiah 40:8 F.O.G
+Isaiah 40:8 (The F.O.G)

 From: The desk of Jean Paul Joseph,

-I am writing to you today, after a dramatic and personal encounter in which יהוה (Yahweh) ישוע (Yeshua) visited me during the early hours over coffee.
-Dramatic, I know and one of the most tangible things that happened—aside from falling flat on my face in worship—was an insatiable appetite for His Word, the Bible.
+I write a little bit more about the experience here, but one of the most tangible things that happened—aside from falling flat on my face in worship and thanks—was an insatiable appetite for His Word, the Bible.

 To be honest, it was a completely unnatural appetite.
 I wasn’t just reading one Bible, but seven, for hours on end!
 I just couldn’t get enough of His Word and the almost ‘too good to be true’ good news, which I thought I already knew.
 But man was I wrong!
-I had been a Christian since age seven, but looking back, I realize that for the most part, it was just religious ‘do’s’ and ‘don’t do’s,’ with no personal, “I know you” type of relationship.

-But that all changed after encountering Him.
 Now I could read the King James Bible and be touched, then immediately pick up another translation and be touched all over again in a completely different way.
-This process would repeat with each subsequent Bible.
+This process would repeat with each subsequent Bible translation.
 His beautiful loving touch grew stronger and stronger as He spoke directly and personally to my heart about our glorious hope and future together.

-And this kept happening daily so that it became abundantly clear to me that the whole Which Bible is best?” debate is, for the most part, silly!
-From my personal experience, the more you read from the work of thousands of faithful scribes who created our Bibles, the more He, reveals Himself to you.
-He does this through the Sacred Holy Spirit (רוּחַ Ruach HaKodesh), who searches the deep and hidden things of the Father to then reveal layer upon layer of truth to bless your unique heart.
-He does this in a special way for each of His children using a language and words you can easily understand.
+And this kept happening daily!
+So much so, it became abundantly clear to me that the whole “Which Bible is best?” debate – for the most part is unimportant.
+From my personal experience, the more you read from the work of thousands of faithful scribes who created our trusted Bibles, the more He, reveals Himself to you.
+He does this through the Sacred Holy Spirit who searches the deep and hidden things of our Heavenly Father to reveal layer upon layer of truth to bless your heart.
+And here’s the thing: He does this in a beautifully unique way for each of His children, using language and words you fully understand.

 To this day, my insatiable appetite for His Word continues.
 It’s not uncommon for me to be thinking about, reading, or translating the Bible for up to 18 hours a day!
 To say this is a supernatural gift of favor and hunger seems perfectly appropriate to me, because before my encounter, I had hardly touched my “dust-ridden” Bible for 18 years!
+The pressures of life had choked the Word of God in my life, as Jesus so wisely spoke of once.

 After so many years, the core message of the Bible—and how it all points to King Jesus—became incredibly real, tangible, and far more astonishing to me.

-In His compassion, God seemed to declare, “Enough is enough.”
+In His compassion, God seemed to declare, “Enough is enough!”

 I thought, “Okay, great—this is what I was born for!”
 But as I began the task, I realized I needed a literal, ancient context Bible—what many call a “Word-for-Word Bible,” which by the way is a misnomer as no language perfectly translates word for word.
 Especially ancient languages!
 So during one of my early morning coffee devotions, He surprised me with the unthinkable:

-My immediate reaction was one of disbelief: “The whole Bible…?”
+My immediate reaction was naturally, disbelief:

 Every reputable English Bible translation agrees on the core truths of the glory and majesty of the risen Lord Jesus, the Messiah, or as I like to call Him, יהוה (Yahweh) ישוע Yeshua.
 He is the King of kings, and will soon return to establish a literal “on earth as it is in Heaven” Kingdom.
 That day will be the best day of our lives, and I can’t wait!
 Come Lord Jesus!